rashad612/sentiment-analyzer/README.md

 Where `text` is the originally sent one. `score` and `magnitude` are the calculated metrics returned from Google Natural Language APIs.

-To view the history of user's analyzed texts:
+To view the history of the user's analyzed texts:
 For example, showing a list of `test-user` sentiment text past analysis:

 ```
 GET [base-url]/user/test-user/sentiments
 ```

-Will give something like this, or an empty array if user has no history:
+Will give something like this, or an empty array if the user has no history:

 ```json
 [